Dehydrated Food + Hot Water + Thermos = Yum!

-A high quality vacuum sealed flask or jar should be able to keep your food hot for up to 8 hours, so you can make a large quantity and then eat hot meals throughout the day.
+A high-quality vacuum sealed flask or jar should be able to keep your food hot for up to 8 hours, so you can make a large quantity and then eat hot thermos meals throughout the day.

 Steel Food Jar Cooking Ideas and Recipes

 Rice, beans, pasta, and soup are some of the most popular foods to make in a thermos.
-But dried and freeze dried vegetables make it easy to invent your own food flask recipes!
+But dried and freeze-dried vegetables make it easy to invent your own thermos cooking recipes!
 Our dried vegetables are already washed, peeled, and chopped or diced.
 They are ready to be added to your thermos straight from the package.

 Our beans, lentils, and peas (including the ones contained in our soup blends) have been cleaned, sorted, and prepared using our own patented process that speeds up cooking time.
 They will become tender in your thermos in far less time than other types of dried beans.